Stocks pop after new US-Canada-Mexico deal

 Stocks popped after all three countries agreed to an 11th hour deal to replace NAFTA.

-The Dow rose more than 190 points, a gain of about 0.8%.
+The Dow rose nearly 250 points, a gain of almost 1%.
 The S&P 500 and Nasdaq were also sporting solid gains in early trading.

 The reworked trade deal, announced late Sunday night, was reached after Canada agreed to give US dairy farmers greater access to the Canadian market.